justbennet/Workshops/PythonWorkshop/script.md

 0.  tell them about lists and strings and show some methods, e.g., `str.split()`, `str.trim()`, `str.join()`, using `read_url.py`

+0.  show them a simple if statement using `url_read3.p`

 0.  tell them about dictionaries and show an example of one

-0.  show them a simple if statement

-0.  how to open a csv and a gzip file